renggli/dart-junit/README.md

 JUnit Configuration
 ===================

-A test configuration that emits JUnit compatible XML output.
-This is useful on continuous integration servers that support displaying JUnit test results.
+A test configuration producing JUnit compatible output.
+This is useful for continuous integration servers (such as Jenkins) that support displaying JUnit test results.